Aboriginal Rock Art (Australia)

 The earliest art in Australia is found at Ubirr in Arnhem Land, Northern Australia.
 Ubirr, situated in the Kakadu National Park in the Northern Territory, consists of a group of rock faces on the fringes of the Nadab floodplain.
 Ubirr's art is commonly divided into three periods: Pre-Estuarine (c.40,000–6,000 BCE), Estuarine (c.6000–500 CE), and Fresh Water (c.500–present) - categories based on the style and iconography of the images.

-The oldest aboriginal rock painting from the Pre-Estuarine period dates from about 30,000 BCE, and is characterized by the use of red ochre pigments.
+The oldest Stone Age art in Australia that has been carbon-dated is the Nawarla Gabarnmang Rock Shelter charcoal drawing (26,000 BCE) in Arnhem Land, Northern Territory.
+Other aboriginal rock painting from the Pre-Estuarine period is believed to be older - from about 30,000 BCE, but this has not been scientifically confirmed.
 Among the most distinctive pictures are the stick-like images of the Dynamic Figure tradition - often shown as being involved in hunting and other activities - and the famous the so-called "X-ray" pictures.
 These rock paintings also include images of extinct animals (like the Thylacine, or Tasmanian tiger) and mysterious living entities with human and other features.

-There are several accessible galleries of cave painting at Ubirr, including the sacred Rainbow Serpent Gallery, traditionally a women-only site.
+There are several accessible galleries of cave painting at Ubirr, including the sacred Rainbow Serpent Gallery.

-The Bradshaws - a name given to a unique style of rock art found in the Kimberley region of Western Australia by the cattle farmer Joseph Bradshaw in 1891 - are part of a huge expanse of prehistoric aboriginal art, estimated to encompass more than 100,000 sites spread over 50,000 square kilometres of the Kimberley.
-Known to be at least 17,000 years old, the Bradshaw rock paintings are assumed to have been created by indigenous Australian artists.
-However, Grahame Walsh - a leading Bradshaw scholar - claims that the Bradshaws were painted by people who predated the main aboriginal culture.
+The Bradshaws - a name given to a unique style of rock art found in the Kimberley region of Western Australia by the cattle farmer Joseph Bradshaw in 1891 - are part of a huge expanse of prehistoric Kimberley rock art, estimated to encompass more than 100,000 sites spread over 50,000 square kilometres of territory.
+Known to be at least 17,000 years old, the Bradshaw rock paintings (styles include: Tassel, Sash and Elegant Action Figures) are assumed to have been created by indigenous Australian artists.
+However, the late Dr Grahame Walsh - a leading Bradshaw scholar - claimed that the Bradshaws were painted by people who predated the main aboriginal culture.
+This viewpoint has been firmly quashed by archeological evidence.
 Known for their brightly coloured imagery, a large number of the ancient rock paintings have been colonized by a black fungus (Chaetothyriales) whose presence makes the art extremely difficult to date with any precision.

 Bradshaw rock paintings depict human figures, usually wearing a variety of ceremonial clothes/accessories, like headdresses, skirts, armlets, tassels and sashes.
 Brushstrokes in these Bradshaws can be extremely fine - as tiny as 1 millimetre in width - which suggests the use of implements like feather quills.

-These meticulously drawn images of people, animals and ideomorphs - carved in the sandstone around Sydney, New South Wales - are characterized by their "simple figurative" style, an iconographical style which dates back to the end of the Mesolithic era, about 5,000 BCE.
+A fine example of aboriginal Neolithic art, these meticulously crafted prehistoric engravings of people, animals and ideograms - carved in the sandstone around Sydney, New South Wales - are characterized by their "simple figurative" style, an iconographical style which dates back to the end of the Mesolithic era, about 5,000 BCE.
 Thousands of these rock carvings are known to exist in the Sydney region, although many finds are kept secret to protect the sites, many of which are seen as sacred by Australian aborigines.
 Since aboriginal settlement of the Blue Mountains dates back much earlier, to about 20,000 BCE, earlier sites of this parietal art may yet be discovered in the Sydney area.

 Collections